Research Misconduct: Policy, Definitions and Procedures

 II.
 Committee of Inquiry

-2. The Vice President for Research and Strategic Partnerships shall charge the Committee of Inquiry, in writing, to conduct a discreet inquiry based on communication with the respondent and the complainant.
+2. The Vice President for Research & Graduate Studies shall charge the Committee of Inquiry, in writing, to conduct a discreet inquiry based on communication with the respondent and the complainant.
 The purpose of the inquiry is to conduct an initial review of the evidence to determine whether to conduct an investigation and more specifically to determine if there is reasonable basis for concluding that the allegation falls within the definition of misconduct and may have substance.
 The inquiry should be limited to activities necessary to determine whether to recommend a formal investigation and does not require a full review of all of the evidence.
 The complainant and respondent will be informed, in writing, of the beginning date of the inquiry process and invited to provide any materials they wish to have considered by the Committee.
 The Committee of Inquiry may interview the respondent, the complainant, and any other witnesses the Committee deems necessary.
 Such interviews are to be recorded and/or transcribed and such recordings are to be included in the record of the inquiry.

 3. Members of the Committee of Inquiry shall comply with confidentiality requirements to keep the identities of the respondent and complainant confidential.